Businessman (film): Accolades

-Remakes
+Remake

+The film was remade in Bengali as Boss in 2013.

 After Babu refused to perform in the Hindi remake of this film, Jagannadh approached Ranbir Kapoor in late January 2012 and arranged a special screening for him.
 Ram Gopal Varma confirmed in March 2012 that he and Jagannadh would remake the film in Hindi with Abhishek Bachchan playing the role of Mahesh Babu in the original.
-The film was remade in Bengali as Boss in 2013.